 Sometimes a unit will be granted an ability it already had, such as playing a Tactics card that grants Sundering onto a unit that already had Sundering.
-Effects and Abilities with the same name are not cumulative: a unit either has the Ability or it does not have the Ability!
+Effects and Abilities with the same name are not cumulative.
 Note, however, that sometimes Abilities might grant similar effects but do not have the same name.
 In these cases, the effects are cumulative.

 Additionally, sometimes an Ability or effect will remove Abilities from a Unit.
-When this happens, the unit loses the effects of all non-Innate Abilities printed on their card, as well as Abilities and effects from any Attachments on the unit.
+When this happens, the unit loses the effects of all non-Innate Abilities printed on their card, as well as non-Innate Abilities and effects from any Attachments on the unit.
 Removing a unit's Abilities will have no effect on Abilities/effects granted by other sources unless specifically mentioned.